Joseph Schmitz - Biography

-As such, he was agency head of the most expansive Inspector General organization in the world, with statutory policy oversight responsibility for roughly 60,000 auditors, investigators, inspectors, law enforcement officers, and oversight professionals throughout the Department of Defense.
-For his service as Inspector General of the Department of Defense, Schmitz was awarded the Department of Defense Medal for Distinguished Public Service, the highest honorary award presented by the Secretary of Defense to non-career federal employees.
+As such, he was agency head of the most expansive inspector general organization in the world, with statutory policy oversight responsibility for roughly 60,000 auditors, investigators, inspectors, law enforcement officers, and oversight professionals throughout the Department of Defense.
+For his service, he was awarded the Department of Defense Medal for Distinguished Public Service, the highest honorary award presented by the secretary of defense to noncareer federal employees.

-Schmitz has extensive experience in overseeing compliance with various international and security-related laws, including but not limited to the Inspector General Act, Intelligence Oversight laws, the Posse Comitatus Act, the Foreign Corrupt Practices Act (FCPA), the International Traffic in Arms Regulations (ITAR), and laws administered by the Office of Foreign Assets Control (OFAC) and the Office to Monitor and Combat Trafficking in Persons.
+Schmitz has extensive experience in overseeing compliance with various international and security-related laws, including but not limited to the Inspector General Act, intelligence oversight laws, the Posse Comitatus Act, the Foreign Corrupt Practices Act, the International Traffic in Arms Regulations, and laws administered by the Office of Foreign Assets Control and the Office to Monitor and Combat Trafficking in Persons.

-From September 2005 through December 2008, Schmitz served as chief operating officer and general counsel of the Prince Group in McLean, Va.
-From January 2009 through April 2010 he served as managing director in the Washington D.C. office of Freeh Group International.
-His pre-Inspector General public service included: twenty-seven years of naval service, first on active duty and then as a reserve officer; law clerk to the Honorable James L. Buckley, Circuit Judge, U.S. Court of Appeals for the D.C.
-Circuit; and special assistant to the Attorney General of the United States, the Honorable Edwin Meese III.
+From September 2005 through 2008, he served as chief operating officer and general counsel of the Prince Group in McLean, Va.
+From January 2009 through April 2010 he served as managing director in the Washington D.C., office of Freeh Group International.
+His pre-inspector general public service included 27 years of naval service, first on active duty and then as a reserve officer; law clerk to the Honorable James L. Buckley, circuit judge, U.S. Court of Appeals for the D.C.
+Circuit; and special assistant to the attorney general of the United States, the Honorable Edwin Meese III.

 Schmitz has published numerous articles and has testified as a constitutional expert before U.S. Senate committees, and before various state legislature committees.
 From 1995 until 2002, he was an adjunct professor of law at Georgetown University Law Center, where he developed and taught a seminar on advanced constitutional law.
 He is an alumnus of the American Council on Germany Young Leaders Program, the Federalist Society for Law and Public Policy Studies, and the International Association of Independent Private Sector Inspectors General.